Poor EHR Usability Linked to Burnout Rates

 “Technology advances much quicker in medicine than any other sector.
 Doctors are using robotics and genetics for precise treatments that were not available just a few years ago.
 We are not averse to trying new technology.
 This technology improves outcomes and saves lives.
 However, we do not race to incorporate technology [that is] not what it is purported to be and [instead] actually takes time away from activities that can improve our patients' health.”

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions

 Solution Based vs. Transformative Approach — The DeepScribe Difference

 Unlike some of the third party companies mentioned above that take a solution based approach to EHR relief by addressing one specialty-specific need, or one element of a workflow, we are much more interested in a transformational approach that is capable of changing the entire industry.

-Instead of attacking just one issue, we are taking on the system by building an all-encompassing tool that automates the entire EHR process by using advanced AI and voice recognition software.
-At DeepScribe, our AI-powered medical scribe can listen in on patient encounters, automatically create medical notes, and integrate those notes into the discrete fields of any EHR platform.
-Simply review and sign off.
+Instead of attacking just one issue, we are taking on the system by building an all-encompassing tool that automates the entire documentation process by using advanced AI and voice recognition software.
+At DeepScribe, our AI-powered medical scribe captures patient encounters in real time, automatically create medical notes, and integrate those notes into the discrete fields of some of the leading EHR platforms.
+Providers can simply review and sign off.